This is the twenty-ninth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 Marnie whistled.
 “Damn, they let you get away for that long?
 Aren’t startups supposed to take up, like, all of your time?”
 A loud rustling noise came through the speakers, and she disappeared from view.
 “Stupid fucking trenchcoats, why does she have so goddamn many —”

 “And with your boyfriend.
 All of my partners have been so damn clingy.
-I need to find someone like Oliver, who’s hands-off as fuck.”
+I need to find someone like Oliver, who’s hands-off as fuck.
+That open arrangement you’ve got?
+Straight-up goals.”
 There were a few more rustles before her face came back on screen, hair mussed.
 “Speaking of which, my mistress awaits me.
 Nop me later?
 I want all the details.”

 “So yeah, pink dress.”
 Marnie blew me a kiss.
 “Go get ‘em, tiger.”